nicholasreinaldo/LuminaEcommerce/README.md

 ### Admin Features
 - **Admin Login**: Admins can log in to the admin dashboard.
 - **Product Management**: Admins can add, update, or delete products from the catalog.
-- **Order Management**: Admins can view orders and change the status of product orders (e.g., pending, shipped, delivered).
+- **Order Management**: Admins can view orders and change the status of product orders (confirmed, , delivered).

 ## Installation